-High Medium Low None Other 0 2 6 0 0
+High Medium Low None Other 2 6

 Respondent Response Rationale Cepro Low The new onsite aggregation methodology will allow us to much more easily facilitate a microgrid customer (a customer on one of our private networks) to switch to an alternative supplier.
 ENGIE Low We expect the impact upon ENGIE as a supplier to be low.
 For customers covered by P455 requesting a Third Party Supply from ENGIE we should see a reduction in complexity and an increase in efficiency as we will not need to go through the complexities of the Difference Metering process including engagement with the Boundary Supplier to the Private Network.
-IMServ Medium/Low The slight reservation we have, in terms of impact, is the scalability of the solution.
-Given the BP HHMO/DC will need to construct and apply a Complex form for (in this example aggregating M2+M3-M4 and probably scaling up for losses) this is a completely manual process and therefore time consuming and prone to error.
-Should volumes increase in future, an alternative approach would be required.
-In terms of the TP element this does seem scalable providing the TP HHDC doesn't need to apply losses to any of the TP customer meters.
+IMServ Medium/Low Before I can answer that, I have the following question: If as an HHDC or HHMO, we chose not to offer this service, at which point am we alerted to the fact that the Supplier is requesting the service?
+Obviously, the later in the appointment process this happens, the greater the impact and the more costs we incur.
 Northern Powergrid Low We agree with the Workgroup that P455, in isolation, will have a low impact on LDSOs.
 SNRG Medium Medium - We foresee some measurable and manageable changes to our business processes.
 However, we believe the benefits to consumers are significant and achievable as set out in the consultation.
 Most of the changes are realignment of business processes in customer billing, customer contact and agent appointment.
+Stark Low As HHDC will need to make minor process adjustments to distinguish between the new & existing validation test.